ssb22/PrimerPooler/README.md

 Advantages:

 * The Javascript is entirely self-contained.
-It does not require any special setup on the server side and you don't have to rely on a third-party server.
+It does not require any special setup on the server side and you don’t have to rely on a third-party server.

 * Reduces data transfer without blurring the text (although HTML5 Canvas can be blurred under _some_ circumstances)

 * New text stays entirely within the canvas and is not added to the web page, thus avoiding bad interactions with screenreaders and accessibility CSS

-* Canvas appears only on wide screens, won't clutter mobile devices (I'm assuming the demonstration is non-essential)
+* Canvas appears only on wide screens, won’t clutter mobile devices (I’m assuming the demonstration is non-essential)

-* Animation does not start until clicked on (to avoid annoying anyone who's not looking at it), and can be paused/resumed at any time by clicking again
+* Animation does not start until clicked on (to avoid annoying anyone who’s not looking at it), and can be paused/resumed at any time by clicking again

 * The typescript can be viewed in the Javascript source.